 A Barclays spokesman in London declined to comment.

-Two Citigroup Inc. (C) executives are departing after federal prosecutors named them earlier this year in a mortgage-insurance fraud case that resulted in a $158.3 million settlement and an admission of wrongdoing by the bank.
+Two Citigroup Inc. (C:US) executives are departing after federal prosecutors named them earlier this year in a mortgage-insurance fraud case that resulted in a $158.3 million settlement and an admission of wrongdoing by the bank.

 Jeffery Polkinghorne, a senior risk manager at the CitiMortgage division, is leaving after 16 years of “dedicated service,” according to an internal memo obtained by Bloomberg News and confirmed by Mark Rodgers, a spokesman for the New York-based bank.
 Donald Houghtalin, a compliance officer at the unit, has already left, he said in a phone interview.
 Neither man was sued by the government.